 Learning the Bible for beginners can seem daunting.
-We’ve got some tips for Bible study for beginners, and resources that will help you learn how to study the Bible.
+However, with a little know how and consistent practice, you can feel confident in your own Bible study skills!
+In this post, we’re sharing our favorite tips for Bible study for beginners, and resources that will help you learn how to study the Bible for yourself.

 The Bible contains 66 books and includes prophesy, symbolism, names we are not familiar with, genealogies, histories, and cultural traditions we no longer practice today.
 It can be overwhelming!